 The great thing about plums is that they’re super healthy for you!
-So before you dive into the recipes, take a look at this post so you can feel even better about including plums in your recipes.
+So before you dive into the recipes, take a look at these posts so you can feel even better about including plums in your recipes.

 Plums in the Kitchen

 I love eating plums fresh, but I will never say no to any of these scrumptious plum recipes: